 Maybe your webshop’s Magento migration may not be your top priority right now, but it’s a decision you need to consider.
 Besides the support that will cease starting with June 2020, there are many other reasons to migrate M1 to M2, because simply put, Magento 2 is better than Magento 1: the newest version has brought important improvements in terms of technology, modularity, and performance.

 The end of Magento 1 is near.
-The process of migration is an opportunity for both the development agency and for the client alike.
+The process of migration is an opportunity for both the development agency and the client alike.

-Magento 2.x is very different to Magento 1.x, meaning that any custom work completed on the Magento 1.x website will need to be re-done for the new store.
+Magento 2.x is very different from Magento 1.x, meaning that any custom work completed on the Magento 1.x website will need to be re-done for the new store.

 What are the benefits of moving to Magento 2.x?

 Magento 2 has been designed to overcome some of the key challenges of Magento 1:

 - Performance and scalability: Magento 2 performs better than Magento 1 in all use cases.
 The most important feature is the built-in full page cache, that makes Magento 2 out of the box 50% faster.
 This leads to more conversion and allows Magento 2 to process more orders in the same time span.

 - Smooth customization: Magento 2 was built with customization in mind.
 Much of the logic was re-written into easy to separate and customize modules.
 Furthermore, it delivers a variety of methods and tools to allow developers to further customize and enhance your store.